Kuala Lumpur–Singapore high-speed rail

-The Kuala Lumpur–Singapore high-speed rail (HSR) was a proposed railway project to link Kuala Lumpur, Malaysia to Singapore via a high-speed rail line.
-It was first proposed by then Malaysian prime minister Najib Razak in September 2010.
-Singapore prime minister Lee Hsien Loong formally agreed to the joint project in February 2013, with the HSR originally expected to be completed by 2026.
+The Kuala Lumpur–Singapore high speed rail (HSR) is a proposed high-speed rail line linking Kuala Lumpur, Malaysia with Jurong East, Singapore.
+It was first announced by Malaysian Prime Minister Najib Razak in September 2010, with Singaporean Prime Minister Lee Hsien Loong formally agreeing to the joint project in February 2013.
+The line was initially scheduled for completion in 2026.